Most American adults consume about 100 grams of protein per day. But, is that enough?

 Proteins Low in Fat

-Lean proteins, or proteins low in fats, contain less calories.
+Lean proteins, or proteins low in fats, contain fewer calories.
 The lower calorie intake will make it easier to stay below your daily caloric output and lose weight while you eat more protein.

 Here are some low fat proteins to consider: